Google Registry Privacy Policy

 Information security

 Google Registry uses strong security features that continuously protect your information.
 The insights we gain from maintaining our services help us detect and automatically block security threats from ever reaching you.
 And if we do detect something risky that we think you should know about, we’ll notify you or your registrar and help guide you through steps to stay better protected.
-We work hard to protect you and Google Registry from unauthorized access, alteration, disclosure, or destruction of information we hold, including:
+We work hard to protect you and Google Registry from unauthorized access, alteration, disclosure, or destruction of information we hold, for example:

-- We use encryption to keep your data private while in transit
+We use encryption to keep your data private while in transit

-- We restrict access to personal information to Google employees, contractors, and agents who need that information in order to process it.
+We restrict access to personal information to Google employees, contractors, and agents who need access that information in order to process it.
 Anyone with this access is subject to strict contractual confidentiality obligations and may be disciplined or terminated if they fail to meet these obligations.

 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our website, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.